top of page

 Diagnosis

-I still recollected my wellness check-up on my 11th birthday.
-It was supposed to be uneventful as always.
-My pediatrician would explain my growth chart to my mom and tell me I was healthy and had nothing to worry about even though my weight was still in the lowest 10%.
-Her nurse would then give me a couple of shots, and that was it.
-After the appointment, I could celebrate my 11th birthday with my friends at the mall.
+I still vividly remember my wellness check-up on my 11th birthday.
+It was supposed to be routine, just like every year.
+My pediatrician would discuss my growth chart with my mom, assure us of my good health, and administer a couple of shots.
+Usually, that was the end of it, and I could go celebrate my birthday with friends at the mall.

-At our appointment, the surgeon showed me the x-ray and explained that I had S-shaped scoliosis.
-My primary thoracic curve bent to the right with a cobb angle of 44 degrees, and my secondary lumbar curve bent to the left at 22 degrees.
-The surgeon ordered a scoliosis brace for me, but he told my mom the brace would not reduce my curve and would only slow down its progression, so I had more time to grow before I needed surgery.
+At the appointment, the surgeon showed me the X-ray and explained that I had S-shaped scoliosis.
+My primary thoracic curve bent to the right with a cobb angle of 44 degrees, and my secondary lumbar curve bent to the left with 22 degrees.
+A scoliosis brace was ordered, but the surgeon made it clear that it wouldn't reduce the curve, only slow down my scoliosis progression, giving me more time to grow before potential surgery.
+His words sent chills down my spine.

 My mom was in denial, refusing to believe I could not avoid surgery.
-A few times when I woke up in the night, I saw her in front of a computer, looking at my x-ray, blowing it up, drawing lines, and sometimes measuring with a protractor on the screen.
+A few times when I woke up in the night, I saw her in front of a computer, looking at my X-ray, blowing it up, drawing lines, and sometimes measuring with a protractor on the screen.
 She desperately searched on the internet to understand scoliosis.
-She made an appointment with an orthotist and a certified Schroth therapist
+Meanwhile she made appointments with an orthotist and a certified Schroth therapist.

 Harvey

-A week later, Hurricane Harvey hit Houston, and my family and I were trapped in our home for a couple of days, watching the water inch up.
-On the night of August 28, 2017, we lost our home and cars to Harvey.
-Being rescued by boat, I left the place I called home for 11 years.
+A week later, Hurricane Harvey struck Houston, and my family and I found ourselves trapped in our home as the water slowly crept upward.
+On the harrowing night of August 28, 2017, we lost not only our home but also our cars to the merciless power of Harvey.
+Rescued by boat, I bid farewell to the place I had called home for 11 years, leaving behind memories etched in every corner.

 Schroth

 Before the water completely receded from Houston, my mom started to drive me in her rental car to see my Schroth therapist in the Woodlands.
 It was a 50-mile drive from my town.
-From the highway, I could see the devastating damage caused by Harvey.
-Piles of ruined furniture, floorings, and construction debris in front of houses.
-My mom was worried about my scoliosis more than our submerged home.
+From the highway, I could see the devastating damage caused by Harvey — piles of ruined furniture, floorings, and construction debris lined the front of houses.
+But my mom's primary concern was my scoliosis rather than our submerged home.

-My therapist was nice, and the exercises themselves were ok.
-Each day my mom would insist I do one hour of Schroth before I went to bed.
-I kept seeing my therapist weekly for ten weeks and exercised at home every day.
+My therapist was kind, and the exercises were manageable.
+Each day, my mom would insisted that I devote an hour to Schroth exercises before bedtime.
+I maintained weekly sessions with my therapist for ten weeks and faithfully continued the exercises at home.

 Braces

 My mom took me to an orthotist after my first orthopedic appointment.
-She was a nice and fun lady.
-She molded a model for me, then let me pick a color and pattern for my brace.
-As an astronomy junkie, I chose a starry night pattern with a purple background, as purple is my favorite color.
-Hurricane Harvey slowed down everything, including my brace.
+The orthotist, a nice and fun lady, made a plaster mold of my torso, and then let me pick a color and pattern for my brace.
+Being an astronomy junkie, I chose a starry night pattern with a purple background, as purple was my favorite color.
+However, Hurricane Harvey slowed down everything, including the making of my brace.
 I heard my mom calling the orthotist's office every day, desperately asking when my brace would be ready.
 Finally, it was ready in early September.

-The brace made me very uncomfortable, but what made me scared was that I needed to wear it to school.
-I had just started middle school, and as a self-conscious girl, I didn’t want to look different and became the gossip topic of other kids.
-I begged my mom that I would wear it every single minute when I was home, but please let me not wear it during school.
+arting middle school, I, a self-conscious girl, didn't want to look different and become the gossip topic of other kids.
+I begged my mom to let me not wear it during school, promising to wear it every minute when at home.
 However, my mom was determined.
-She explained to me braces would be my only way to avoid surgery.
-If I felt uncomfortable going to school in a brace, she could homeschool me, or I could take a gap year.
-I cried and cried, but I knew she was right.
-I agreed to wear it to school, and she took me to shop for clothes that could hide my brace.
+She explained that the brace was my only way to avoid surgery.
+If I felt uncomfortable going to school in a brace, she suggested homeschooling or taking a gap year.
+Despite tears, I knew she was right.
+I agreed to wear it to school, and she took me shopping for clothes that could hide my brace.

-I gave my purple brace the name Poppy.
+I named my purple brace Poppy.
 With a lovely name, Poppy became less intimidating.
 I no longer hated her.
-Even though she gave me sweats, bruises, and rashes, I knew she was helping me to have a straighter spine.
-She was just like my mom, and even though sometimes I was mad about her being strict, I knew she loved me.
-On my first day wearing Poppy to school, I hid her under loose clothes.
-In front of the mirror, I made sure she was not noticeable.
+Despite the sweats, bruises, and rashes, I knew Poppy was helping me achieve a straighter spine.
+Similar to my mom, even though sometimes I was mad about her strictness, I knew she loved me.
+On the first day wearing Poppy to school, I hid it under loose clothes, making sure it was not noticeable in front of the mirror.

-Some kids were brave to wear their braces outside and were proud to be scoliosis warriors.
-However, I never had that courage.
-Sometimes I ask myself, would there be a day when people no longer judge people who look different from them?
+While some kids bravely wore their braces outside, proud to be scoliosis warriors, I never had that courage.
+I often wondered if there would be a day when people no longer judge those who look different.

-Over time, I have had six braces.
-The patterns and colors I selected showed my changing taste.
-From starry nights to flowery prints to geometric shapes to plain colors, I grew and so did my braces.
-I gave each of them a name, as they were friends to witness my scoliosis journey.
-However, Poppy was the most unique among all of
+Over time, I went through six braces, and the patterns and colors I selected reflected my changing taste.
+From starry nights to flowery prints to geometric shapes to plain colors, both I and my braces grew.
+Each brace had a name, becoming a friend witnessing my scoliosis journey.
+Among them, Poppy was the most unique and special.

 Surgery

-Despite wearing a brace 23 hours a day and doing Schroth exercises daily, my curve kept progressing.
-Each x-ray was a mental torture to me.
-I worked so hard, but I never saw a reward.
+Despite wearing a brace 23 hours a day and doing daily Schroth exercises, my curve kept progressing.
+Each X-ray was a mental torture to me.
+I worked so hard, but I never got a reward.

 I was heartbroken.
-Even though I realized that my hope of avoiding surgery became diminutive, it was still a hard-to-face truth when my mom brought up the surgery option.
-I cursed the unfair fate.
-Out of 3% of the population with scoliosis, only 1% required surgery.
-Why did I become the unlucky 0.03%?
+Despite realizing the diminishing hope of avoiding surgery, it was still a hard-to-face reality when my mom brought up the surgery option.
+Out of 3% of the population with scoliosis, only 5% required surgery.
+Why was I one of the unlucky 0.015%?

-A few days later, I calmed down and told my mom I wanted VBT surgery.
-VBT was still in the clinical trial phase and wasn't FDA-approved.
-There were only two dozen surgeons who could perform this procedure worldwide.
-My mom made an appointment for an initial consultation with Dr. Samdani at Shriners Hospital for Children in Philadelphia.
-My mom told me only patients whose curves were flexible and in the range of forty to seventy degrees could qualify for this surgery option.
+two dozen surgeons worldwide capable of performing the procedure.
+My mom scheduled an initial consultation with Dr. Samdani at Shriners Hospital for Children in Philadelphia.
+She learned from the internet that only patients with flexible curves in the range of forty to seventy degrees could qualify for this surgical option.

-After a month, we flew to Philadelphia to meet Dr. Samdani.
+A month later, we flew to Philadelphia to meet Dr. Samdani.
 He was very nice, and my parents and I immediately trusted him.
-He ordered spine and bone age x-rays.
-I was so nervous.
-I bent as much as possible on the table to prove my curve was flexible.
-Dr. Samdani said I was the perfect candidate for VBT: my curve was very flexible, and my Sanders score was in the perfect range.
-But he was booked for four months, and his scheduler would call my mom to schedule the surgery later.
+He ordered spine and bone age X-rays.
+Eager to prove my curve's flexibility, I bent as much as possible on the X-ray table.
+Dr. Samdani confirmed I was the perfect candidate for VBT, with a very flexible curve and an ideal Sanders score.
+But he

 Finally, it was time.
 My parents and I flew to Philadelphia.
 I checked into the hospital the day before the surgery, and my mom stayed with me.
-I was so scared and had bad dreams.
-I told my mom that I was afraid that I wouldn't wake up and would no longer see her, my dad, and my brother.
-My mom told me not to worry, Dr. Samdani was one of the most experienced surgeons in the world, and he had done hundreds of VBT surgeries already.
+I felt terrified, plagued by bad dreams.
+I told my mom that I was afraid I wouldn't wake up to see her, my dad, and my brother again.
+My mom assured me not to worry, as Dr. Samdani was one of the most experienced surgeons in the world, having successfully performed hundreds of VBT surgeries.

-When I woke up, I was in a dark room with my parents sitting anxiously next to me.
-Machines were beeping, and the cuff on my ankle kept pumping and deflating to check on my pulse.
+Upon waking up, I found myself in a dark room with my parents sitting anxiously next to me.
+Machines were beeping, and cuffs on my ankle kept pumping and deflating to check on my pulse.
 I asked my parents what time it was.
 They told me it was 3 pm.
 I was so tired and fell back to sleep.

-I could no longer remember all the details.
+The details of the immediate post-surgery period remained hazy.
 My mom said it was my brain trying to protect me from unpleasant memories.
 All I could remember was that I felt very thirsty and hungry and cried for water and food, but my nurse said I could not have them until 24 hours later.

-Every six months, I either visit Dr. Samdani in person or send him my x-rays.
-Because my residual curve was still significant, he asked me to keep wearing a brace after surgery, which was ok because he said I didn’t have to wear it to school.
-I kept wearing a brace for a couple more years.
+Every six months, I either visited Dr. Samdani in person or sent him my X-rays.
+Due to the significant residual curve, he advised me to continue wearing the brace, which was ok to me since I didn't have to wear it to school.
+I continued wearing the brace for a couple more years.

 Revision

-The day before the planned surgery, I took a covid test and a new set of x-rays and saw Dr. Samdani for my pre-surgery appointment.
-He greeted my mom and me and brought some good news.
-He said my curve had improved in the last five months and had rebalanced to the center.
-He explained that my curve would not likely reduce further because I had limited growth left.
-If I wanted to go ahead to have the revision surgery, he could perform it by adding more screws and using a double cord to reduce my curve to 20s.
-But since my cobb angle was in the 30s, which is below the surgery range, and the revision was no longer a must, we had an option of canceling the revision surgery and continuing to monitor it.
-He said if I were his daughter, he would choose not to have the surgery now.
-We canceled the surgery and hotel and rescheduled our return flight.
-I was so happy that I didn’t need to take two months off from school.
+The day before the planned surgery, I underwent a Covid test and a new set of X-rays, then met with Dr. Samdani for my pre-surgery appointment.
+To my surprise, he shared some unexpected good news.
+Over the past five months, my curve had improved and rebalanced to the center.
+Dr. Samdani explained that without revision surgery, further reduction was unlikely due to my limited remaining growth.
+If I wanted to go ahead to have the revision, he could perform it by adding more screws and using a double cord to reduce my curve to 20s.
+But since my Cobb angle was in the middle 30s, below the surgery range, and the revision was no longer a necessity, we had the option to cancel the surgery and continue monitoring.
+He said if I were his daughter, he would choose not to let me have the surgery now.
+We decided to cancel the revision surgery and our hotel booking, and we flew home.
+The relief was immense—I could now enjoy the holiday season and avoid a two-month absence from school.

 Benjamina

-I regained strength and got better over the years, and so was my Benjamina.
-Three years out of surgery, I am a healthy teenager and brace-free.
-This spring, my dad loosened the belt from the Benjamina and set her free.
-She bloomed in my front yard, full of life and hope, under Texas sunshine.
-She may never be perfectly straight, but she is beautiful.
+As I regained strength and improved over the years, so did my Benjamina.
+Three years after my surgery, while I still need Tylenol from time to time for my back pain, I am mostly healthy and brace-free.
+This spring, my dad decided it was time to loosen Benjamina’s belt and set her free.
+In full bloom, she now stands in our front yard, radiating life and hope beneath the Texas sun.
+Though she may never be perfectly straight, she is undeniably beautiful.

 bottom of page